InPersonAnalysis/customer_review_capston/README.md

 <details><summary><i>Click to expand</i></summary>

-This project required extensive data cleaning and wrangling including:
+This project required extensive data cleaning and wrangling, including:
 - changing the column names to all lower case
 - parsing the list of strings in the tags column into separate feature columns
 - changing the data type of the timestamp column and engineering additional features containing portions of the overall time stamp